SalamaAlmheiri/Performing-Robots/finalProject/journal.md

 Initial idea and design are [here](https://github.com/SalamaAlmheiri/Performing-Robots/blob/874bc9346d5aed8b5ae2174b336bc6d59bdcae05/finalProject/README.md)

 ### Week 1 (Nov 28- Dec 4)
-- Amina and I divided the work into 2 parts: the body, the head
+- Amina and I divided the work into 2 parts: the body and the head
 - I worked on the body but we would also help each other in both part.

 **Body:**